atomaszewicz/Bond/RStudio/Analysis.md

 actor_avg_metric<-ggplot(bond_rate1,aes(x=Bond,y=value))+geom_bar(aes(fill=variable),stat="identity",position="dodge")
 labels<-ggtitle("Average Bond Ratings by Metric")+xlab("Bond Actor")+ylab("Rating")+labs(fill="Metric",caption="Black Bar = Avg. of 4)
 coord_avg<-coord_cartesian(ylim=c(55,90))+geom_errorbar(aes(ymax=Avg.All,ymin=Avg.All))
-#Where this last element is our custom y-axis limits and the errorbars are a 'hack' to get the horizontal bars
+#Where this last element is our custom y-axis limits and errorbars, a 'hack' to get horizontal bars for the averages
 ```
 ![actor_avg_metric](https://github.com/atomaszewicz/Bond/blob/master/RStudio/Plots/actor_avg_metric.png?raw=TRUE)

+As before LetterBoxd scores are always the highest,

 # Footnotes
 <sup>[1]</sup> : In the FiveThirtyEight [article](https://fivethirtyeight.com/features/fandango-movies-ratings/) I referenced, the point of interest is this paragraph: "The ratings from IMDb, Metacritic and Rotten Tomatoes were typically in the same ballpark, which makes this finding unsurprising: Fandango’s star rating was higher than the IMDb rating 79 percent of the time, the Metacritic aggregate critic score 77 percent of the time, the Metacritic user score 86 percent of the time, the Rotten Tomatoes critic score 62 percent of the time, and the Rotten Tomatoes user score 74 percent of the time."
 Therefore to see how much higher user scores are than the critics scores, we simply divide the two averages to eliminate the Fandango term: RT.Crit / RT.
 User =1.19 which gives us our quoted 19%.